ghedo/safely/docs/safely.1.md

 `~/.config/safely/passwords.db`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The default password database file.
 The option `--db` can be used to override it.

 `~/.config/safely/passwords.db~`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The default password database backup file.
 If the `--db` option is set, this will change accordingly.
-If the `--nobackup` option is used, this file is not created/modified.
+If the `--no-backup` option is used, this file is not created/modified.

 `~/.config/safely/passwords.db.lock`